altmp/altv-docs/articles/branches.md

 # How to change the Branch?

-Changing the branch is easy, for the client you need to open the altv.cfg and change the branch to the value you want to use (release, rc, dev).
+Changing the branch is easy, for the client you need to open the altv.toml and change the branch to the value you want to use (release, rc, dev).
 For the server you need to download the new files for the branch you want again from the alt:V Website.